wp-plugins/antirobot-contact-form/readme.txt

 The AntiRobot Contact Form should fit to the styling of your theme.
 You can apply additional styling through the id `#arcf-contact-form`.

+Error and success feedback notices are styled via .arcf-error and .arcf-success.

 = I think feature X is missing.  =

 The plugin was originally created to provide a lightweight alternative to existing feature-blown contact form plugins.